-When members of the Supreme Court attempt to diminish what they describe as their “perception problem,” it may just be that the public’s perception of the court is accurate.
+When members of the Supreme Court attempt to diminish what they describe as their “perception problem,” it may just be because the public’s perception of the court is accurate.
 Edward Rumely, editor-in-chief and publisher of, the New York Evening Mail, coined the phrase “court-packing plan” way back when Franklin D. Roosevelt wanted to add more justices to the Court.
-Today, those who have a tenuous relationship with words still use the term “packing” to decry any effort to increase the number of seats on the Supreme Court.
+Today, those who have a tenuous relationship with words still use the term “packing” to decry any effort to increase the number of seats on the High Court.

 Those who hold a firm position, or even no position, on the abortion debate must acknowledge that cases heard in the final days of 2021 were brought precisely because the makeup of the court had changed.
 Much of the argument in December centered on the question of predictability and that is the question that should have been, first and foremost, before the Presidential Commission on the Courts.
 Of course any commission that is headed by co-chairs that are vested in traditional law would predictably find for maintaining the status quo.

 It’s well past time to reform our entire process of jurisprudence.
 There is a statement inscribed over the doors of the United States Supreme Court building.
 It reads: “Equal Justice Under Law.”
 That has never been true.
 And, at this juncture we must ask ourselves: “Is it even an aspirational statement for those currently occupying the judiciary?”
 Nibbling around the edges, in incrementalist fashion, will not produce the change required to reform our system of jurisprudence.
 When one president can abruptly shift the idealogical balance of the court in just one term, we have a big, big problem.